Approved 5/2/97

 Executive Board

 Section 2.
 The Executive Board shall have general supervision of the affairs of the Assembly between meetings, fix the time and place of meetings, make recommendations to the Assembly, and shall perform such other duties as are specified in these bylaws.
-The Executive Board shall be subject to the orders of the Assembly, and none of its acts shall conflict with action taken by the Assembly.
+The Executive Board shall be subject to the orders of the Assembly, and none of its acts shall conflict with actions taken by the Assembly.

 Section 3.
-Unless otherwise ordered by the Executive Board, regular meetings of the Executive Board shall be held once each month prior to the regular meeting of the Delegates.
+Unless otherwise ordered by the Executive Board, regular meetings of the Executive Board shall be held once each month prior to the regular meeting of the Assembly.
 Special meetings of the Executive Board may be called by the President and shall be called upon the written request of three members of the Board.

 Committees